Garethderioth/unlisted-friends/README.md

 # Unlisted Friends
-A simple tool for verify which friends are not in your lists.
+A library for verify which following friends on Twitter that are not in your lists.

 ## Install and setup
 ```bash